aslamhus/DB/README.md

 # DB

 A Database class for mysqli prepared statements.
-Has methods for MYSQL select, insert, update and delete.
+Connect to your database and easily prepare statements, bind variables and execute queries.
+Currently Has methods for MYSQL select, insert, update and delete.

 ## Install